 I found this EXACT dryer sold under the Jilbere name at Sally's on CLEARANCE!
 I nearly jumped up and down at the $30 price tag.
 I was nervous about trying it at home though, worried that it would never perform well for my now short thick and curly hair.
 My worries were needless because this system rocks!
 I'm sure that it works better on my short hair than it would on hair beyond shoulder length, but this is actually easier to use on short hair when trying to achieve a flipped under smooth style than a round brush and traditional dryer.
 Yes, easier.
 It also adds wonderful amounts of volume!
 Yes, it takes a few days to get the hang of which angle you need the attachment at, but after that point it's simple.
 I haven't managed to get stick straight face pieces with this, they always curve under at the end, but it looks nice and I can SKIP the Chi on many days now!
 Drying takes me about 10 minutes now and literally under 30 seconds with the flat iron.
 WOW WOW WOW. continued >>

+I really like this hair dryer.
+I have thick, curly, frizz-prone hair, and I think it is a great product for someone who likes to blow her hair straight but is bad with a dryer and a round brush.
+Keep in mind, the attachment takes a while to get used to--- for a few weeks, I really struggled with it.
+But eventually, I learned just to be patient and feed small sections of hair through it one at a time, which made all of the difference.
 Now, my blow-outs last much longer and are much straighter and shinier than they are when I use a brush and a regular hair dryer, particularly when I use a straightening lotion like Rusk STR8.
 I still have to use my flat-iron to do touch-ups around my face, but I save a lot of time and don't have to use the flat-iron nearly as much as before!

 I have very thick, curly, coarse hair which I prefer straight but I hate the hours it takes to straighten it.
 With this hairdryer/brush thing (haha what is this thing?)
 I can get my hair decent looking (not perfect) in about 20 minutes to half an hour.
 I will still have a few crimps in the back of my hair, but to go from soaking wet to "ok this looks pretty good" in 30 minutes is great for me.
 My hair does seem to get very knotted throughout the day when i use this, but I can't blame the product I probably just have hair that tangles easily when it's worn down.
 The price isn't bad considering how convenient the product is, it takes a bit of getting used to to see what it can do but it's worth a try if you want something that can straighten out your hair quick.